SpaceCowMedia/commander-spellbook-backend/docs/minimal-set-of-sets.md

 - [Article: _"Index Data Structure for Fast Subset and Superset Queries"_](https://osebje.famnit.upr.si/~savnik/papers/cdares13.pdf)
 - [Stack Overflow Question #2](https://stackoverflow.com/questions/9353100/quickly-checking-if-set-is-superset-of-stored-sets)
 - [Stack Overflow Question #3](https://stackoverflow.com/questions/1263524/superset-search)

+This is an optimized implementation of a SetTrie in C++ with a Python API: [C++/Python implementation of a set-trie](https://github.com/BBVA/mercury-settrie).
+The issue with this implementation is that it must be compiled during installation and it's incomplete (doesn't allow iteration and removal of sets at the time of writing).